David Owen Brooks: Westcott Towers

 Between June 26 and November 16, 1972, Corll resided in two separate apartments at Westcott Towers.
 At least five further victims were murdered between these dates.
-The first victim, 17-year-old Steven Kent Sickman, was last seen leaving a party held near the Heights.
+The first victim, 17-year-old Steven Kent Sickman, was last seen leaving a party held near the Heights on July 19.
 He was murdered by strangulation with a nylon cord and buried close to the entrance of the boat shed; his murder was followed approximately one month later by that of 19-year-old Roy Eugene Bunton, who was last seen by his family walking to his job as an assistant manager at a shoe store within the Northwest Mall.
 Bunton was bound, gagged with a section of Turkish towel and adhesive tape, then killed by two gunshots to the head before also being buried close to the entrance of the boat shed.
 It is unknown whether Brooks or Henley assisted with either abduction or murder.

 On the afternoon of October 3, Henley and Brooks abducted two Heights boys named Wally Jay Simoneaux (14) and Richard Edward Hembree (13) as they walked home from Hamilton Junior High School.
 The two—described by Brooks as "both young boys from the Heights area"—were enticed into Brooks's Corvette and driven to Corll's address.
 That evening, Simoneaux is known to have phoned his mother, Mildred, and to have shouted the word "Mama" into the receiver before the connection was terminated.

-Both were restrained to a plywood torture board measuring 8 by 2.5 ft with handcuffs and ropes affixed to both sides of each corner Corll had constructed that summer.
-A further hole was drilled into the top center of the board in order that the device could be hung upon a wall.
+Both were restrained to a plywood torture board measuring 8 by 2.5 ft with handcuffs and ropes affixed to both sides of each corner and with a further hole drilled into the top center of the board in order that the device could be hung upon a wall which Corll had constructed that summer.
 The following morning, Hembree was accidentally shot in the mouth by Henley.
 According to Brooks's confession, "Wayne accidentally shot one of them.
 This was about 7 a.m.
 I was in the other room asleep when this happened.
 Dean told me Wayne had just just came in waving the .22 and accidentally shot one of the boys in the jaw."
 Both were kept alive for approximately twelve further hours before they were strangled to death.
 Simoneaux and Hembree were later buried in the boat shed.

 One month later, on November 11, a 19-year-old carpenter's helper named Richard Alan Kepner was abducted while walking to call his fiancée from a pay phone.
 His strangled body was later buried at High Island Beach and on an unknown date the same month, an 18-year-old Oak Forest youth known to Corll and Henley named Willard Karmon Branch Jr. disappeared while hitchhiking from Mount Pleasant to Houston.
 He was emasculated and shot once above the left ear before his body was buried in the boat shed.